SOTETO/heureka/readme.md

 After all, your microservice will be available by calling `http://localhost/new` (or the pathes that you have introduced.
 Using the default `dev.yml`, the REST-API of MS-DROPS will be available by calling `http://localhost/drops/<endpoint>` or `http://localhost:9000/<endpoint>` and the NATS listens to `localhost:4222`.
 Keep in mind that you have to configure an API user to call the REST-API of MS-DROPS or execute the OAuth handshake.

 #### Best practice for DEV configuration
-1. Setup the required git repositories for your new MS
+1. Setup the required git repositories for your new MS.
-2. Optional: Add the repositories to the `git-setup.cfg`, if it becomes part of MS-DROPS or an infrastructure system
+2. Optional: Add the repositories to the `git-setup.cfg`.
-3. Change the database configurations in `.docker-conf/mode_dev/.env`
+3. Change the database configurations for MS-DROPS (`DROPS_DB_*`) and other existing microservices in `.docker-conf/mode_dev/.env`.
-4. Add an nginx upstream for your local new MS in `.docker-conf/mode_dev/nginx/pool2.upstream` (see new or arise and drops as an example)
+4. Add an nginx upstream for your local new MS in `.docker-conf/mode_dev/nginx/pool2.upstream` (see new or arise and drops as an example).
 5. Add new locations to the nginx `.docker-conf/mode_dev/nginx/location.pool` file (using the new upstreams).

 #### List of commands